yungshenglu/StudyJams/Coursera/GoogleML/5-PyNotebooks/Lab-4.md

 ## Overview

-In this lab you analyze a large (70 million rows, 8 GB) airline dataset using Google BigQuery and Cloud Datalab.
+In this lab, you analyze a large (70 million rows, 8 GB) airline dataset using Google BigQuery and Cloud Datalab.

 ### What You Learn